Can Playing The Violin Make You As Smart As Albert Einstein?

 Benefits of Playing the Violin

-Einstein knew then what so many are discovering now: playing the violin is very fulfilling.
-It’s known to be the most expressive, sublime and fun instrument to play (but I could be a bit biased, of course).
+He would carry his music everywhere he went, as it inspired him while he developed some of the most influential theories in science.
+Einstein knew then what so many are discovering now: playing the violin is fulfilling.
+It’s known to be the most expressive, sublime, and fun instrument to play (but I could be biased).

-You might think that playing the violin is an interesting hobby; it even allows us to entertain an audience.
-But have you ever asked yourself if there are any other benefits to be had?
-It turns out there are many mental and physical advantages to playing this noble instrument.
+You might think that playing the violin is an exciting hobby; it even allows us to entertain an audience.
+But have you ever asked yourself if there are any other benefits?
+There are many mental and physical advantages to playing this noble instrument.

 Benefits of Playing the Violin